kubernetes-sigs/kustomize/cmd/config/docs/commands/run-fns.md

   In the preceding example, 'kustomize config run example/' would identify the function by the metadata.configFn field.
 It would then write all Resources in the directory to a container stdin (running the gcr.io/example/examplefunction:v1.0.1 image).
-It would then writer the container stdout back to example/, replacing the directory file contents.
+It would then write the container stdout back to example/, replacing the directory file contents.

   See `kustomize config help docs-fn` for more details on writing functions.